 Breaking down sales by category provides more detail on total sales and answers the following questions: Which categories are performing better than others?
 Did certain brands fail to live up to expectation?

-- Take the time to properly set up your merchandise hierarchy.
+Your merchandise hierarchy should have no more than 10 departments, 10 classes or subclasses.
+Take the time to properly set up your merchandise hierarchy.
 Without the right merchandise categories in place, it will be difficult to identify actionable information.

 2. Stock turn